kailee-madden/Elements-of-Computing/README.md

 # Elements-of-Computing
-A variety of projects in Python using SQL, JSON, jQuery, HTML5, and CSS
+A variety of projects in Python from an introduction to programming course